 Situational Legal Requirements

-In addition to the disclosures and requirements outlined above (and subject to your law of reference), if operating an e-commerce website or app, you’re further subject to the applicable consumer rights laws and applicable industry rules.
+In addition to the disclosures and requirements outlined above (and subject to your law of reference), if operating an e-commerce website or app, you’re further subject to the applicable commercial laws and industry rules.

-Under most countries’ laws, when selling to consumers, you need to inform customers of the following:
+Under most countries’ consumer laws, when selling to consumers, in addition to the default required privacy disclosures, you’ll need to inform customers of the following:

 In the US, there is no one national law in regards to returns/refunds for purchases made online as in most cases, this is implemented on a state-by-state basis, however, under several state-laws, if no refund or return notice was made visible to consumers before purchase, consumers are automatically granted extended return/refund rights.
 In cases where the item purchased is defective, an implied warranty may apply in lieu of a written warranty.
 Written warranties should at least adhere to industry standards of fairness.